Understanding your Sum Insured.

 - Number of levels

-- Your home's design: villa, bungalow, contemporary and one-off architectural
+- Your home's design: (e.g. villa, bungalow, contemporary or one-off architecturally designed)

 - Outbuildings such as detached garages and carports, granny flats

-Make sure you include recreational features (such as swimming pools and tennis courts) and retaining walls.
+Make sure you include recreational features (such as swimming pools and tennis courts), retaining walls, and other domestic improvements of a structural nature which are permanently fixed or installed within the residential boundary of your home.

-If you want more peace of mind that your Sum Insured is accurate, it may be useful for you to get a professional to assess your property.
-This is strongly recommended for large (>500sqm), high value (>$2m) or architecturally designed homes.
-QV and Construction Cost Consultants can provide residential valuations at a competitive price for Westpac customers.
+You can also get a professional, such as a registered property valuer or a quantity surveyor to assess your property.
+This is recommended for large (over 500sqm), high value (over $2m) or architecturally designed homes.
+Construction Cost Consultants can provide residential valuations at a competitive price for Westpac customers.
 Contact them below:

 Alternatively find other registered professionals such as: